Choosing the best kayak anchor can be a challenge. Many options are available, and it can be hard to determine which will be best for you.

 As with most grapnel kayak anchors, it makes sense to tie the rope to the bottom of the anchor so you can break the anchor free if needed.
 You can see the video towards the end of this article for more information.

-The Gradient Fitness kayak anchor kit comes with everything you need to drop your anchor when you need it.
+The Gradient Fitness kayak anchor kit includes everything you need to drop your anchor.
 If you are in the market for one of the best kayak anchors available, this one should be on your list.

 - Lightweight and durable